opt-nc/grype-contribs/README.md

 - replace type by css badge
 - style name,installed columns a code style
 - link packages to https://pkgs.org/about/
+- grab and valorize datas the best we can cf available datas `grype -o json nginx:latest`

 ## 💡 Ideas